leighrobertson512/blog/content/mobile-apps-camp-2017.md

 ## Mobile App Design Process

-The process we learned during camp this week was a mixture of a few guides, one written by [Forbes contributor](https://www.forbes.com/sites/allbusiness/2013/10/30/how-to-build-your-first-mobile-app-in-12-steps-part-1/#1915d6383377), Melanie Haselmayr.
+The process we learned during camp this week was a mixture of a few guides on first steps to design a mobile application, one written by [Forbes contributor](https://www.forbes.com/sites/allbusiness/2013/10/30/how-to-build-your-first-mobile-app-in-12-steps-part-1/#1915d6383377), Melanie Haselmayr.
 This offers a versatile and conventional approach to building a mobile app across different operating systems.
-Another, published by Tim Ferriss on [Mashable](http://mashable.com/2013/07/13/top-selling-app/#dGuCHzh.xZqV).
-This article was a key one to share, for it had a design thinking approach.
-In other words, the design process started with asking, the potential audience for your app and what makes the already successful apps, successful.
-So, focus first on what people already like or don't like; build your initial design off this information.
+Another referenced guide was published by Tim Ferriss on [Mashable](http://mashable.com/2013/07/13/top-selling-app/#dGuCHzh.xZqV).
+This article was important to pull information from, for it has a design thinking approach to app design.
+In other words, the design process started with asking who the potential audience is for the app, as well as what makes the already successful apps, successful.
+Focus first on what people already like or don't like and start your design from that information.

 ![1](images/mobile_apps/g.jpg)